MicrosoftDocs/Advertising-docs/Advertising/bingads-13/customer-management-service/getaccountpilotfeatures.md

   - python
 ---
 # GetAccountPilotFeatures Service Operation - Customer Management
-Gets a list of the pilot programs that are enabled for the specified account.
+Gets a list of the feature pilot IDs that are enabled for an ad account.

+Account level pilot flags remain in effect for the account, even if the account is transferred to a different customer that is not enabled for the pilot.
+For more information about account ownership transfers, please contact your account manager.

+If the pilot ID is not documented in the [GetAccountPilotFeatures](../customer-management-service/getaccountpilotfeatures.md) reference documentation [below](#featurepilotflags), the feature is either a customer level pilot feature or the feature is already generally available for all accounts.

 > [!NOTE]
-> This operation is reserved for future use.
+> Most pilot IDs can only be set at the customer (manager account) level.
+Customer level pilot IDs are documented under response reference documentation of the [GetCustomerPilotFeatures](getcustomerpilotfeatures.md#featurepilotflags) operation.
+Only call the [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) operation to get customer level feature pilot IDs.
+>
+> Please note [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) might also return account level pilot IDs for internal use; however, for account level pilots you should ignore the results of [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md).

 ## <a name="request"></a>Request Elements
 The *GetAccountPilotFeaturesRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).